ttsukagoshi/axe-scan/README.md

 - **Uses axe-core.** The open-sourced accessibility testing engine [axe-core](https://github.com/dequelabs/axe-core) provided by Deque Systems, Inc. is one of the leading testing engines in the world.
 Tools using this engine to assist every step of web development are abundant and mostly free of charge.
 Such testing results will be consistent with axe-scan as long as they use axe-core.
 This common use of axe-core can be time-saving for both the developer and the client; developers can stop worrying about making last-minute changes in web design.
 - **Test multiple web pages at once.** There are plenty of browser extensions and other accessibility testing tools in the world, but (surprisingly) not many can test multiple pages at once.
 In axe-scan, you only have to prepare a text file with the list of URLs to conduct the test.
 - **Output results as CSV.** Testing results can be easily saved as a CSV file and shared with your team using a spreadsheet application to discuss the items requiring action.
-- **Whitelist the subset of results for repetitive testing.** Some results of axe-core are labeled `incomplete`, which refers to HTML elements that axe-core could not mechanically determine as `passes` or `violations` of the rules.
+- **Allowlist for repetitive testing.** Some results of axe-core are labeled `incomplete`, which refers to HTML elements that axe-core could not mechanically determine as `passes` or `violations` of the rules.
 These `incomplete` results may include elements that do not need further action.
-To avoid such elements from repetitively appearing in the results, the axe-scan provides an option to whitelist the elements.
+To avoid such elements from repetitively appearing in the results, the axe-scan provides an option to define the list of the elements as an allowlist, .
 - **Localizations available in axe-core are reflected in the output.** axe-core comes with the community-maintained set of localizations ([Supported Locales | axe-core](https://github.com/dequelabs/axe-core#supported-locales)).
 You can easily change the language of the axe-scan results to any of the localizations supported in axe-core.
 - **Create summarized report based on WCAG Success Criteria.** While axe-core references the WCAG Success Criteria (SC) in its output, the test itself is conducted based on axe-core's original set of rules.
 To see how the set of web pages have passed each of the WCAG SC supported by axe-core, axe-scan can provide you with a summarized report grouped by the SC.